-We’ve only just experienced the rewards of 4G networks, and now people are gearing towards a new trend – the 5G.
+We have now experienced the rewards of 4G networks, and now people are gearing towards a new trend – the 5G.
 Today, more of the world’s leading players in the wireless industry are recently racing to become the first to define 5G and position themselves as a premiere 5G leader.
 But what does 5G really means?
 And what can we get from this update in the wireless technology?

 Let’s drive down the network lane and find out more about this latest IT buzz.